 updating its governance, staffing, public engagement, and the role of State Agency permits in the Act 250 process to create the enterprise capacity necessary to implement new climate related criteria and respond to future land use pressure from climate change and in-migration of climate refugees.

-encouraging housing development within certain state designated centers in order to incentivize compact, dense settlement in areas with adequate local land use laws and existing infrastructure, reducing development pressures on open spaces such as greenfields and forested locations.
+removing Act 250 jurisdictional thresholds for housing development within and immediately adjacent to certain state designated centers to incentivize compact, dense settlement in areas with adequate local land use laws and existing infrastructure, reducing development pressures on open spaces such as greenfields and forested locations.
+These centers should grow in a manner by which walking and biking are preferred means of mobility, and mobility infrastructure should be designed for universal accessibility.

-Increase Municipal Planning Grant (MPG) funds to support zoning modernization and bylaw adoption that creates housing growth opportunities and more housing choices.

-Establish a rolling planning grant for communities in need of consulting assistance for Neighborhood Development Areas (NDAs) application preparation/work.

 Amend Neighborhood Development Area (NDA) enabling statute to allow the inclusion of river corridors upon local adoption of River Corridor bylaws.

 Create an office of Strategic Investment and Coordination that supports achievement of land use planning goals by aligning and resolving conflicts in state and local regulations and funding and provides a permitting platform from both the customer and policy objective perspective.

-Examine public/private partnerships and more flexible permitting to expand water/wastewater opportunities in compact centers.

-Reduce regulation of development in downtowns and village centers to cluster development.
-Remove barriers to clustered development (i.e., Act 250, local zoning, aging infrastructure, etc.), provide statewide guidance, and incentivize housing in village centers and existing built areas to encourage development away from open fields and forests, and river corridors.
+Align development regulations and remove financial barriers to compact development in and around downtowns and village centers (i.e., Act 250, local zoning, aging infrastructure, etc.).
+Provide statewide guidance and incentivize housing in built up areas to encourage development away from open fields and forests, and river corridors.